 How to Align Your Cybersecurity With Your Strategy

 We’re nearing the end of 2020, which means businesses are analyzing their ROI and determining which strategies are working and which need pivoting.
-It’s fair to say that 2020 has been a year with quite a bit of uncertainty, but it’s important companies remember to continue to adapt and stay in touch with their corporate visions.
+It’s fair to say that 2020 has been a year with quite a bit of uncertainty, but it’s important for companies to keep adapting and staying in touch with their corporate visions.

 There’s no question that the pandemic has impacted all facets of business, especially since many companies needed to establish the proper infrastructure to shift remotely.
-On top of that, 2020 has been a big year in terms of cybersecurity trends.
+Furthermore, 2020 has been a big year in terms of cybersecurity trends.
 “COVID-19 played a big part in businesses rushing to digitize everyday functions and expand into cloud computing,” says VP analyst Peter Firstbrook at Gartner.
-Of course with rapid digitalization comes the onset of new and unanticipated cyber threats.
+But with rapid digitalization comes the onset of new and unanticipated cyber threats.
 As you and your company begin to map out new initiatives for 2021, consider your overall strategy and how you can weave cybersecurity measures into not only IT planning, but the overall company-wide planning process.

 Elements of a Successful Strategy

 The importance of a business strategy may be apparent to some, but few companies take the time to understand the elements of what makes a strategy successful.
 For starters, your strategy should be based on an analysis of your current position in the competitive landscape.
 It should help the organization define and reach its business goals while simultaneously striving for growth among the competition.